 - Conducting usability testing

 - Wireframing and prototyping

 Again, extensive research is essential to the UX design process.
 A UX designer must anticipate the needs and expectations of users.

 To give you an example, for the Celbrea breast health app, we created a number of user personas and mapped them to features they would require along their journey.

 As you can see, UX designers focus on how users interact with digital products on both a granular level and throughout the entire user journey to create user-centric designs.

 UX vs. UI: How Do They Work Together?

-You can compare creating a digital product to building a house.
+To further answer these questions and explain the difference between UI and UX, we can easily compare creating a digital product to building a house.